Dhriti-5/inclusive-meeting-assistant/README.md

 # **Inclusive Meeting Assistant** 🎙🤝

-An AI-powered assistant that makes meetings more **accessible and inclusive**, inspired by [Read.ai](https://read.ai), with added **sign language support** for differentially abled participants.
+An AI-powered assistant that makes meetings more **accessible and inclusive**, inspired by [Read.ai](https://read.ai).
-This project integrates **speech recognition, sign language translation, summarization, action item extraction, translation, text-to-speech, email export, and speaker diarization** into a unified pipeline.
+This project integrates **speech recognition, summarization, action item extraction, translation, text-to-speech, email export, speaker diarization, and automated meeting bot** into a unified pipeline.

 ---